 Tech Skills You Need to Succeed as an Animator

-Animators are highly in-demand in the digital design industry and this trend is only going up.
+An animator would be seen as a necessary in the the digital design industry and this trend is only going up.
 According to the Bureau of Labor Statistics the overall demand for animators will generate 81,400 jobs by 2026.
 Due to this increasing demand, animation professionals have a pretty decent salary.
 They could make from $64,000 to $75,000 in an annual salary.

 If you’re an artist and you enjoy animation, you may want to start learning some new skills to succeed in this career.
 In this guide, we’ll show you some of the most in-demand tech skills to work as an animator.

-Animators are still designers, so having some graphic design background is essential in the work.
+Animators are still designers, so having a graphic design background with experience in various graphic design tools is essential in the work.
 Having graphic design skills will help animators create figures and characters with realistic designs.
 However, in the field of animation, you’ll be working with motion.
 So you should also know about motion design, which is a subfield of animation itself.

 The difference between animation and motion design is that motion design is all about providing movement to objects and figures.
 Once you add characters to create a story, that’s another type of animation.
 Dominating motion design skills will genuinely help you become a master in animation.

 Color theory could be one of the most vital aspects of animation design.
 Knowing about color theory will help you transmit feelings, express the emotions of your characters, and even set up a proper emotional environment in every scene in a story.
 This could be the most basic knowledge for becoming an animator, so learn about it early in your learning journey.